-NEW "Nordhavns Around The World" 2013 Calendar Nordhavns Around the World is a 12-month glossy spiral-bound calendar featuring a spectacular photo each month of a Nordhavn cruising around the world.
+NEW "Nordhavns Around The World" 2019 Calendar Nordhavns Around the World is a 12-month glossy spiral-bound calendar featuring a spectacular photo each month of a Nordhavn cruising around the world.
 Each photo is captioned with the boat name/location/owners' names/photographer's name, and has a perforation so the photos can be easily removed from the calendar for framing.
-This is the 5th edition and is exclusively sold here.
+This is the 11th edition and is exclusively sold here.
+Price: $19.95 NOTE: Calendars in stock in early December

 Land of Water Book (225 pages)